Arepa Viuda, 2021 / In collaboration with undocumented Venezuelans selling arepas in food markets in Helsinki.

 Video (8:41min)

-The action of making arepas abroad approximates a physical and emotional nostalgia with corn flavour.
-This genuinely sculptural work of mixing, kneading and shaping this dough reveals the history of an emigrated people, rooted in a tradition (consciously or unconsciously) that goes back to the culinary art of the Caribbean natives.
+DescriptionArepa Viuda is a series of photographs of undocumented Venezuelan making arepas in Europe.
+This series started from various street markets in Helsinki, Finland.
+This genuinely sculptural work of mixing, kneading and shaping this dough (masas) reveals the history of an emigrated people, rooted in a culinary tradition—whether consciously or unconsciously—that dates back to to the culinary art of the Caribbean natives.

 Arepa Viuda was awarded and financed by the Finnish Ibero-American Art Institute to show it in Helsinki, Finland at Myymala2 gallery.